HenrikBengtsson/Wishlist-for-R/README.md

 ## Graphics
 * _Support for one-sided plot limits_, e.g. `plot(5:10, xlim=c(0,+Inf))` where `xlim[2]` is inferred from data, cf. `xlim=NULL`.

+* _Standardized graphics device settings and API_.
+For instance, we have `ps.options()` but no `png.options()`.
+For some devices we can set the default width and height, whereas for others the defaults are hardwired to the arguments of the device function.
+Note: The `R.devices` package tries to work around this.

 ## R system and configuration

 ### Calling R